-- 2 To qualify for the Diploma in Applied Science at level 5, a student must achieve 120 points by successfully completing the requirements in one of the pathways identified in these regulations. - 3 A student may substitute papers from other undergraduate programmes from this University with approval of the programme leader.
+- 2 To qualify for the Diploma in Applied Science at level 5, a student must achieve 120 points with at least 75 points at level 5 or above by successfully completing the requirements in one of the pathways identified in these regulations. - 3 A student may substitute papers from other undergraduate programmes from this University with approval of the programme leader.